nooxnet/smart-meter-mbus-dlms/readme.md

 I just installed it in the users home directory of my RaspberryPi.

-Download the latest release archive "smart-meter-mbus-dlms.vx.y.z.tar.gz" from Github Releases (https://github.com/nooxnet/smart-meter-mbus-dlms).
+Download the latest release archive "smart-meter-mbus-dlms.vx.y.z.tar.gz" from the Releases section of GitHub.
+(https://github.com/nooxnet/smart-meter-mbus-dlms).
 You can use wget or curl.
 You can also download it to your Windows system and use WinSCP to transfer it.

-Alternatively you can download the file smart-meter-mbus-dlms.js and config/default.template.json5 but you have to rename default.template.json5 to default.json5.
+Alternatively you can download the file smart-meter-mbus-dlms.js and config/default.template.json5 form the sources, but you have to rename default.template.json5 to default.json5.

 Unpack the files: